Skip to main content

 Journalists: Please use these pronouns when appropriate.

-Associate professor, biomedical engineering; Retina Research Foundation Kathryn and Latimer Murfee Chair; WID College of Engineering School of Medicine and Public Health Work: 608-316-4313 — Home and cell phones available upon request ksaha@wisc.edu Home page Twitter: @sahakris
+Associate Professor, biomedical engineering; Retina Research Foundation Kathryn and Latimer Murfee Chair; WID College of Engineering School of Medicine and Public Health Work: 608-316-4313 — Home and cell phones available upon request ksaha@wisc.edu Home page Twitter: @sahakris

 Topics

-• CRISPR and human gene editing
+• CRISPR and gene editing

 • Stem cell biology

-• Genome engineering and synthetic biology
+• Genome engineering and synthetic biology (e.g., gene circuits, synthetic embryos)

 • Cell therapy, biomanufacturing, immunotherapy